smarticoai/public-api/docs/interfaces/TLevel.md

 • **custom\_data**: `string`

-The custom data of the mini-game defined by operator.
+The custom data of the Level defined by operator in the BackOffice.
 Can be a JSON object, string or number